pudly/schmopera-hugo/content/articles/virgina-opera-tosca.md

 related_companies = ["scene/companies/virginia-opera.md"]
 related_people = []
 short_description = "In general, tempos throughout the performance were sluggish, particularly in the first act.
-The love duet plodded along and the Te Deum was agonizingly slow, as was Mario's third act aria \"e lucevan le stelle.\"" slug = "virginia-opera-tosca" title = "Virgina Opera Tosca" youtube_url = ""
+The love duet plodded along and the Te Deum was agonizingly slow, as was Mario's third act aria \"e lucevan le stelle.\"" slug = "a-tosca-found-wanting-in-virginia-operas-production" title = "A Tosca found wanting in Virginia Opera's production" youtube_url = ""

 +++